-The Art and Change Grant provides project-based grants of up to $2,500 to women and trans* artists in the Delaware Valley region to fund art for social change projects.
+The Art and Change Grant provides project-based grants of up to $2,500 to women and trans* artists in Greater Philadelphia to fund art for social change projects.

 We encourage you to apply if you are a woman or trans* artist who:

-*We use the term “trans” in its most inclusive sense, as an umbrella term encompassing transsexual, transgender, genderqueer, Two-Spirit people, and more generally, anyone whose gender identity or gender expression is nonconforming and/or different from their gender assigned at birth.
+*Leeway is a trans-affirming organization committed to gender self-determination, and we use the term “trans” in its most inclusive sense, as an umbrella term encompassing transsexual, transgender, genderqueer, Two-Spirit people, and anyone whose gender identity or gender expression is nonconforming and/or different from their gender assigned at birth.

 Most art and social change work happens through relationships and working with other people or organizations.
 A Change Partner is a person, organization, or business that is part of an applicant's Art and Change Grant project in some way and/or is a member of the community in which the project takes place.